Heinz Mörschel

-Heinz Robert Mörschel (born 24 August 1997) is a Dominican-born German professional footballer who plays as a midfielder for Hungarian club Újpest.
+Heinz Robert Mörschel Moreno (born 24 August 1997) is a Dominican professional footballer who plays as a midfielder for Liga Portugal 2 club Vizela and the Dominican Republic national team.

 Club career

 Mörschel is a youth exponent from 1.
 FSV Mainz 05.
 He made his 3.
 Liga debut with Mainz 05 II on 10 August 2016 against VfL Osnabrück.

 In June 2018, Mörschel joined 2.
 Bundesliga side Holstein Kiel on a two-year contract.
 He then joined SC Preußen Münster on 1 July 2019.

 In August 2020, he joined KFC Uerdingen 05 on a contract until June 2022.
 However, he left Uerdingen prematurely and joined Dynamo Dresden in January 2021.

+Club

+International career

+Mörschel was born in the Dominican Republic to a German father and Dominican mother, and moved to Germany at 8 months old, and holds dual citizenship.
+He is a youth international for Germany, having played for the Germany U18s.
+He was called up to the Dominican Republic national team for a set of 2023–24 CONCACAF Nations League matches in September 2023.